DavidkJun/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value: 👂 heard
+  - value: 🖐️ used
-  - identifier: 👂 heard
+  - identifier: 🖐️ used
-  - variable: 👂 heard
+  - variable: 🖐️ used
-  - constant: 👂 heard
+  - constant: 🖐️ used
-  - scalar: 👂 heard
+  - scalar: 🖐️ used
-  - literal: 👂 heard
+  - literal: 🖐️ used
-  - expression
+  - expression: 🖐️ used
-  - heap
+  - heap: 🎓 known
   - function: 👂 heard
   - procedure
-  - method
+  - method: 🖐️ used
-  - class
+  - class: 🖐️ used
-  - prototype
+  - prototype: 🖐️ used
-  - event
+  - event: 🎓 known
-  - type
+  - type: 🎓 known
-  - primitive types
+  - primitive types: 🎓 known
   - reference types
-  - flag
+  - flag: 🖐️ used
   - lexical scope
-  - code block
+  - code block: 🎓 known
-  - conditions
+  - conditions: 🖐️ used
-  - loops
+  - loops: 🖐️ used
   - assignment
-  - regular expression
+  - regular expression: 🖐️ used
-  - interface
+  - interface: 🎓 known
-  - contract
+  - contract: 🎓 known
   - module
-  - call stack
+  - call stack: 🎓 known
 - Functions
-  - signature
+  - signature: 🖐️ used
-  - argument
+  - argument: 🖐️ used
-  - parameter
+  - parameter: 🖐️ used
-  - pure function
+  - pure function: 🖐️ used
   - lambda expression
   - side effects
   - closure